Iowa Sex Abuse Lawsuits

 • Powell Chemical Dependency Center (Acadia Healthcare) – Des Moines: Known for its substance abuse treatment programs, especially for young and vulnerable populations.
 Concerns with Acadia include undertrained staff and inadequate safety protocols, which have been cited as contributing factors to incidents of neglect and mistreatment.

-• Vera French Community Mental Health Center (Independent Network) – Davenport: This facility is part of a broader network.
+• Vera French Community Mental Health Center (Independent Network) – Davenport: This facility is part of a broader network

 Iowa Statute of Limitations for Sexual Abuse Lawsuits

-Iowa has some of the worst and most restrictive statute of limitation laws in the country when it comes to claims involving child sexual abuse.
-Victims of child sexual abuse in Iowa only have 1 year after they turn 18 in order to file a civil lawsuit for child sexual abuse.
+Iowa has some of the worst and most restrictive statute of limitations laws in the country when it comes to claims involving child sexual abuse.
+Victims of child sexual abuse in Iowa only have 1 year after they turn 18 to file a civil lawsuit for child sexual abuse.
 So victims must file before their 19th birthday or their claim will be time-barred.
 Iowa Code §§ 614.8.
-To give you an idea of how absurd this is, 19-year-olds are not even considered to adults in over a dozen states.
+To give you an idea of how absurd this is, 19-year-olds are not even considered adults in over a dozen states.

 In 2021, Iowa revised its SOL law somewhat to create a longer SOL deadline for sexual abuse claims against teachers, counselors, and school employees.
 For these cases, the SOL is the later of 5 years from the last treatment or the last date victim attended school, or age 19.
 Iowa does also have a discovery rule.
 Iowa earned a grade of F on our state child sexual abuse statute of limitations report card.